market-4-test/task-2-docs/README.md

-# Real-Time Multi-Tenant Event Feed (Task 1)
+# Real-Time Multi-Tenant Event & Document System

-This project is an implementation of **Task 1: Real-Time Multi-Tenant Event Feed** from the technical assignment.
-It consists of a backend service and a simple frontend client to demonstrate real-time event broadcasting with full data isolation between different tenants.
+This project is an implementation of **Task 1: Real-Time Multi-Tenant Event Feed** and **Task 2: Multi-Tenant Document API** from the technical assignment.
+It consists of a backend service and simple frontend clients to demonstrate real-time features and secure, multi-tenant document management.

 ## ✨ Features

-- **Real-Time Broadcasting**: Uses **WebSockets** for instant event delivery to clients.
+- **Real-Time Broadcasting**: Uses **WebSockets** for instant event delivery to clients. [cite: 68]
+- **Secure Document Management**: Full CRUD functionality for documents with role-based access control (RBAC) and strict tenant isolation.
-- **Strict Tenant Isolation**: The architecture ensures that users of one tenant will never see events from another.
+- **Strict Tenant Isolation**: The architecture ensures that users of one tenant will never see data (events or documents) from another. [cite: 83, 120]
-- **REST API for Event Submission**: Events are sent to the server via the `POST /events` endpoint.
-- **Tenant-Based Authentication**: Tenant identification is handled via the `x-tenant-id` HTTP header for REST requests and the `tenantId` query parameter for WebSocket connections.
+- **REST & WebSocket APIs**: Endpoints for both event submission and comprehensive document management.
+- **Token-Based Authentication**: Secure access to document endpoints using Bearer tokens. [cite: 102]
+- **Role-Based Access Control (RBAC)**: Clear distinction between `admin` and `user` roles, where admins have elevated privileges like document deletion. [cite: 103, 121]
+- **Secure File Storage**: Uploaded files are stored on the filesystem with unique UUID-based names to prevent conflicts and path traversal vulnerabilities.
-- **In-Memory Storage**: The project requires no database and stores all events in-memory as per the assignment requirements.
+- **In-Memory Storage**: The project requires no database for simplicity, storing all metadata in-memory. [cite: 86]
-- **Code Quality**: **ESLint** and **Prettier** are integrated to maintain a consistent code style and catch errors.
+- **Code Quality**: **ESLint** and **Prettier** are integrated to maintain a consistent code style.
-- **Interactive Web Client**: Comes with a simple HTML page for testing and demonstrating the functionality in real-time.
+- **Interactive Web Clients**: Comes with two separate HTML pages for testing and demonstrating all functionalities in real-time.

 ## 🛠️ Tech Stack